-For the 2020-2021 program year (August 31, 2020 – May 28, 2021), CHCI is offering a selection of Public Policy and STEM Public Policy Fellowships.
+For the 2022-2023 program year (August 29, 2022 – May 26, 2023), CHCI is offering a selection of Public Policy and STEM Public Policy Fellowships.
 These Fellowships seek to enhance participants’ leadership and professional skills, expand their network and ultimately produce more competent and competitive Latino professionals in public policy areas and careers aimed at making a difference for Latino communities.

 Expand the postings below to learn more about these available Fellowships.
 Click “Apply Now” on this page or visit apply.chci.org to begin your application.

-2020-2021 Public Policy Fellowship
+2022-2023 Public Policy Fellowship

-CHCI is seeking to offer exceptional Latinos with recent undergraduate academic degrees from across the country unparalleled exposure to a professional experience in the public policy arena through a paid nine-month fellowship in Washington, D.C.
+CHCI offers exceptional Latinos with recent undergraduate degrees unparalleled exposure to a professional experience in the public policy arena through a paid nine-month fellowship in Washington, D.C.
 CHCI Public Policy Fellows strengthen their policy skills through hands-on experience working for an office of their choice in Congress for the full nine months or opting to work the second half of the program in a Federal agency, national nonprofit or think tank.
-Recent placements for Public Policy Fellows have included:

 “As an immigrant and the first person in my family to obtain a university degree, the most important impact the CHCI Public Policy Fellowship Program has had on me is providing me with the chance to expand my view and understanding of the world and the opportunities available to me.
 Growing up, my mother instilled in me the desire to pursue my dreams and the desire to serve.
 The Fellowship – through its programming, training, and placements – opened my eyes to the endless possibilities and career opportunities for a driven and service-oriented young Latina professional like me.
 I was especially moved by how the program exposed me to the top events and professionals in the Washington, D.C. area and by the one-on-one dedication to my personal growth that I received.
 Thanks to the Fellowship, I am now better equipped to pursue these opportunities and I have reaffirmed that there are no limits on what I can accomplish to better myself and my community.”

-2020-2021 STEM Public Policy Fellowship
+2022-2023 STEM Public Policy Fellowship

 ** Please note: all applicants to the STEM Public Policy Fellowship will automatically be considered for the general Public Policy Fellowship as well.
 There is no need to complete two applications.**

-CHCI is seeking to offer exceptional Latinos with recent undergraduate academic degrees from across the country unparalleled exposure to a professional experience in the public policy arena and utilizing STEM expertise to make a difference through a paid nine-month fellowship in Washington, D.C.
+CHCI offers exceptional Latinos with recent undergraduate degrees in STEM unparalleled exposure to a professional experience in the public policy arena through a paid nine-month fellowship in Washington, D.C.
 CHCI Public Policy Fellows strengthen their policy skills through hands-on experience working for an office of their choice in Congress for the full nine months or opting to work the second half of the program in a Federal agency, national nonprofit or think tank.
-Recent placements for STEM Public Policy Fellows have included:

-- The offices of Representatives Ro Khanna, Tony Cardenas, and Senator Robert Menendez
+- The Offices of Representatives Ro Khanna, Tony Cardenas, and Senator Robert Menendez